VCVRack/VCV-Prototype/README.md

 ## Adding a script engine

-- Add your scripting language library to the build system so it builds with `make dep`, following the Duktape example in the `Makefile`.
+- Add your scripting language library to the build system so it builds with `make dep`, following the Duktape example in `Makefile`.
-- Create a `MyEngine.cpp` file (for example) in `src/` with a `ScriptEngine` subclass defining the virtual methods, possibly using `src/DuktapeEngine.cpp` as an example.
+- Create a `MyEngine.cpp` file (for example) in `src/` with a `ScriptEngine` subclass defining the virtual methods, using `src/DuktapeEngine.cpp` as an example.
-- Add your engine to the "List of ScriptEngines" in `src/ScriptEngine.cpp`.
 - Build and test the plugin.
 - Add a few example scripts and tests to `examples/`.
 These will be included in the plugin package for the user.
 - Add your name to the Contributors list below.
 - Send a pull request.
 Once merged, you will be added as a repo maintainer.
-Be sure to "watch" this repo to be notified of bugs in your engine.
+Be sure to "watch" this repo to be notified of bug reports and feature requests for your engine.

 ## Contributors